Apple's electric vehicle project

 In September of 2015, the Apple Car was upgraded to "committed project" status, meaning Apple is focus even more attention on its development.
 Hiring for the project is expanding to 1,800 employees ahead of a 2019 or 2020 target completion date, but reports suggest Apple may perhaps have some difficulty meeting that goal due to internal strife and organizational changes.

 Apple's massive hiring spree has led Tesla CEO Elon Musk to refer to the Apple Car as an "open secret" in the car industry.
 According to Musk, the hundreds of engineers Apple has taken on make it clear there's an electric car in the works.
 "It's pretty hard to hide something if you hire over a thousand engineers to do it," he said.
+Musk believes Apple will be ready to debut the car in 2020 and has called Apple's efforts a "missed opportunity" due to the company's late start.

 Apple has been searching for a place in the Bay Area where it can begin testing vehicle prototypes, talked with the DMV about vehicle regulations, and has initiated talks with charging station companies, all moves that suggest Apple's interest in a car is serious.
 Apple may team up with an established manufacturer to produce the Apple Car, and while talks with Daimler and BMW fell through, Magna Steyr is thought to be a candidate for partnership.
-Chrysler Fiat is planning to partner up with Google parent company Alphabet for its self-driving cars, and has said it would also be open to a partnership with Apple.
+Chrysler Fiat is planning to partner up with Google parent company Alphabet for its self-driving cars, and it has said it would also be open to a partnership with Apple.

 We don't know what the Apple Car will look like, but based on Apple's existing product line and its desire to expand iOS beyond the iPhone and the iPad, we can assume that any Apple-produced car will integrate deeply with the iPhone.